Shottsford Cub Pack Meets on Monday's

 Annual General Meetings (AGMs) are held every year usually in early June.
 We need to run these events and have as many adults, to act as witnesses to our nominations of key roles on our Committee.
 We try to combine this with a really fun event, such as a family BBQ with games, and is also an opportunity for us to present Awards and/or invest any young people and volunteers.
 We REALLY appreciate any adults/families that come and support this annual event!

 Once a Cub has turned 10 1/2 they can choose to move on the next section in Scouting – Scouts!
-Our Scout Troop meet on Wednesdays.
+We have two Scout Troops, one on a Tuesday and other on Wednesdays.
 Cubs usually move on to the section at the start of a new term but are welcome to try it out for a 1-3 weeks before the end of a term if they wish.
 Subs will continue as usual as they are not new to Scouting (i.e. no free weeks).
 Please have a chat with a leader they are happy to help/organise.

 No, all adults are volunteers.
 The only paid roles in ‘The Scout Association’ are administration at County and some roles at our Headquarters in London.